Numan-Ahmad-Khan/Ceasar_Cipher/README.md

 # Ceasar_Cipher
 This is a basic code of CeasarCipher.
-Ceasar Cipher is type of encryption which works by changing the alphabet by its coressponding shft number.
+Ceasar Cipher is type of encryption which works by changing the alphabet by its coressponding shift number.

 The code is written in two ways:
 <ol>